stormwarning/eslint-plugin-import-sorting/docs/rules/order.md

 Enforce a convention in the order of `import` statements.

+The grouping order is as follows:

+1. Unassigned imports (only grouped, existing order is preserved)
+2. Node/Bun standard modules (protocol is ignored when sorting)
+3. Framework modules (see below)
+4. External modules
+5. Internal modules (see below)
+6. Explicitly local modules (paths starting with a dot segment)
+7. Style imports

 ## Settings

 The framework and internal groups can be configured by passing a RegEx